Download One Page Program Summary

 See course descriptions here

-The US Dept. Education FLAS Grants provides full tuition payment plus $2500 stipend
+The US Dept. Education FLAS Grants provides full tuition payment and a stipend.

 Program is open to: undergraduate majors and graduate students in any field of study.

 Persons who are not students but who have completed a minimum level of BA are also eligible.

 Undergraduate students need a GPA of 2.5 for coursework taken to date